Andrew Hanna

 Ownership flourishes when teams feel trusted and capable of handling challenges.
 Providing opportunities to take on meaningful work builds confidence and strengthens team morale.

-• Empower Junior Team Members – Gradually assign more complex responsibilities, allowing them to grow while feeling supported and mentored.
+- Empower Junior Team Members: Gradually assign more complex responsibilities, allowing them to grow while feeling supported and mentored.
+For instance, a junior developer might own a small feature end-to-end, with a senior shadowing not correcting unless asked.
+This makes learning active and safe.

-• Celebrate Achievements – Acknowledge individual and team successes, reinforcing a sense of progress and readiness for bigger challenges.
+- Celebrate Achievements: Acknowledge individual and team successes, reinforcing a sense of progress and readiness for bigger challenges.
+It’s not just about clapping in the team meeting.
+Make wins visible to the broader company, through demos, shoutouts in all-hands, or internal blogs.

-• Encourage Autonomy – Avoid micromanagement; instead, allow employees to take initiative, make decisions, solve problems independently and re-iterate with feedbacks.
+- Encourage Autonomy: Avoid micromanagement; instead, allow employees to take initiative, make decisions, solve problems independently and re-iterate with feedbacks.
+A good sign of autonomy is when someone says, “I tried this approach, here’s why”, before anyone asks.
+Leaders should respond with curiosity, not correction.

 Empowered Teams Make a Difference